PowerShell/PSReadLine/.github/CONTRIBUTING.md

 * GitHub's guide on [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/#pull-request)
 * GitHub's guide on [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/)

-### Building and testing
+### Bootstrap, Build and Test

-To build `PSReadLine` on Windows, Linux, or macOS, you must have [.NET Core SDK 2.1.802 or newer](https://www.microsoft.com/net/download) installed.
+To build `PSReadLine` on Windows, Linux, or macOS, you must have the following installed:

+* .NET Core SDK 2.1.802 or [the newer version](https://www.microsoft.com/net/download)
+* The PowerShell modules `InvokeBuild` and `platyPS`

+The build script `build.ps1` can be used to bootstrap, build and test the project.

 * Bootstrap: `./build.ps1 -Bootstrap`
 * Build: